millermedeiros/basis.css/README.md

 The classes and features are exclusively structural, so you won't see any sort of rules for components like buttons or dialogs with a default visual style since for the kind of work I do it is very uncommon to share visual styles across multiple projects.
-The only elements which have a preset visual style are headings, paragraphs and a few other basic elements/classes used as an implementation reference and that should be edited by the user.
+The only elements which have a preset visual style are paragraphs and a few other basic elements/classes used as an implementation reference and that should be edited by the user.

+Depending on the kind of project it may be a good idea to set default values to all the elements and just use classes to "enhance them", in other projects the visual style is so apart from the semantic value and/or you need so many variations that it doesn't make any sense to have defaults.
+Choose the best approach based on the project.

 **These files should provide a base start point but many of the properties should be tweaked to match your needs, it isn't a one-size-fits-all solution.**